 Monkees archivist Andrew Sandoval has previously featured unreleased mixes of Monkees songs on his internet radio show, Come to the Sunshine.
 Below are a sampling of some of those rarities.

 Missing Links Volume Two was released in January 1990 on both cassette and compact disc.
-This collection of Monkees rarities and more has never been issued on vinyl, and the track listings for the cassette and CD differed, with more songs made available on the CD.)
-Like the first Missing Links collection in 1987, the album is made up of songs that were left in The Monkees' vault in the 1960s.
+This collection of Monkees rarities and more has never been issued on vinyl, and the track listings for the cassette and CD versions differed, with more songs made available on the compact disc.
+Like the first Missing Links collection in 1987, the album consists of songs that were left inside The Monkees' vault in the 1960s.

-Volume 2 contained tracks like "All The King's Horses" and "I Wanna Be Free" (fast version), both of which had been featured in the television series only and had been bootlegged for some time.
+Volume Two contained noteworthy tracks like "All The King's Horses" and "I Wanna Be Free" (fast version), both of which were featured in the television series only and had been bootlegged for some time.
 Several songs that were also included on the TV show soundtrack in its earliest episodes but were later re-recorded by the group ("Valleri," "I'll Be Back Up On My Feet," "You Just May Be The One," "Words," "Mr. Webster") makeup a large portion of the track list.

-"Michigan Blackhawk" was mislabeled on this release and is actually titled "Down the Highway," a track written by Carole King and Toni Stern and produced by Michael Nesmith.
+"Michigan Blackhawk," a Michael Nesmith original, was mislabeled on this release and is actually titled "Down the Highway," written by Carole King and Toni Stern and produced by Nez.
 "Michigan Blackhawk" was a song attempted during sessions for The Monkees Present in 1969.